 - IT Outsourcing

 These campaigns were supplemented by display and search remarketing campaigns and a LinkedIn sponsored content campaign to keep searchers engaged.

 Digital advertising was a new venture for NetTech and a gentle approach was taken by sending traffic from campaigns directly to relevant pages on their website in order to establish a baseline performance, with plans to set up dedicated landing pages for high-performing keywords and expand efforts in the future.

 A key portion of the working with NetTech these past months has been providing advisement services.
 We’ve examined competitors, discussed ways to improve the website, talked about content strategies, discussed adding live chat functionality, what implementing marketing automation tools might look like, and what the impact of dedicated landing pages for high volume keywords could be.

 Business conditions change regularly and so does the conversation about how to best invest available resources.
-Tortoise and Hare Software has served as a trusted adviser to NetTech throughout the relationship.
+Tortoise and Hare Software have served as a trusted adviser to NetTech throughout the relationship.

-In reaction to the pandemic, NetTech paused their marketing in march, but resumed in April with some additional investment.
+In reaction to the pandemic, NetTech paused its marketing in march but resumed in April with some additional investment.
 From April through October we’ve been able to generate over 1850 site visits and increase monthly lead volume to an average of 8.5 leads per month sourced from digital and they have continued to grow their monthly recurring revenue over the time period.